Continuing my series of blog posts about my July trip to China, today's post is about my first significant walk through a hospital during the trip.

 You can see some of the technology that's used for different purposes, such as signs that tell patients which room to go to when it's their turn (up high in the photo):

 And the kiosk, which you can see in the photo above, is also shown below.
-It’s used for patients to make appointments, check in, pay for services, etc. I believe the kiosk is just an option, as people can also stand in a queue to pay (labeled “Registration Fee Place”) and they can book appointments using WeChat on their mobile phones (or by calling the old fashioned way).
+It's used for patients to make appointments, check in, pay for services, etc. I believe a kiosk is just an option, as people can also stand in a queue to pay (labeled “Registration Fee Place”), and they can book appointments using WeChat on their mobile phones (or by calling the old-fashioned way).

 The outpatient center takes up five floors of the facility.
 Only about 25% make appointments and the rest walk in and wait.